EricssonResearch/dnt/miki/doc/stream_compiler.md

 Syntax: `replicate pipelinename [more pipelinename]`

 The `pipelinename` is a key in the *streams* section with the name `pipelinename`.
 This processes the referenced pipelines and the result is stored in the action descriptor.
+Unlike `call` this does not do string substitutions.

-TODO error if this is not the last action in the pipeline
+This action must be the last action in the pipeline.

 ### send